Current Application Information

 Important: This program focuses on scientific research in linguistics, not practical applications like translation or language teaching.
 If your B.A. is in these fields, you must demonstrate a strong background in linguistics.

-- If you already have a Master’s degree in another field, you can apply if you meet the B.A.-level linguistic requirements.
+If you already have a Master’s degree in another field, you can apply if you meet the B.A.-level linguistic requirements.
+However, you cannot apply if you already have an M.A. in Applied Linguistics.

 Although the program is taught in English, you must provide proof of German language skills by the time of enrollment.
 If you are still taking a German course, mention this in your application.